 A minidisk player uses a small magnetic spinning disk as its media and the signal is stored digitally.
 The disks are sensitive to magnetic fields as well as heat and dirt.
 Error correction means that a small fault or 'drop out' on the disk is covered up and is usually not noticeable.
 The minidisk player is based around an DAC (Digital to Analogue Converter) and it is the quality of the DAC that determines the quality of the output.
 Minidisk players can often record in real time using on-board ADC's and provide an indexed layout on the disk for instant random access.
 The minidisk became increasingly popular as an alternative to cassette tapes but declined in popularity when modern recording devices using flash memory became available.
 Minidisk players do not suffer from hiss, have the facility for random access, are robust and yet can record.
 The internal correction systems means that the minidisk does not suffer from movement or shock and so it is suitable for use in cars and personal mobile devices.

 The music signal is stored as an analogue signal.
-The source signal is used to cut contours in a groove in a plastic disk ... the two sides of the V shaped groove give a stereo signal.
-The data stored in the physical surface of the groove is read by a stylus ... a hard point which follows the contours of the groove and the movement of which causes an emf to be generated in a very small coils in a magnetic field (moving coil) or very small magnets moving in a coil (moving magnet).
+The source signal is used to cut contours in a groove in a plastic disk, the two sides of the V shaped groove give a stereo signal.
+The data stored in the physical surface of the groove is read by a stylus; a hard point which follows the contours of the groove and the movement of which causes an emf to be generated in a very small coils in a magnetic field (moving coil) or very small magnets moving in a coil (moving magnet).
 The high frequencies are boosted when the disk is made and so must be re-equalised using a special pre-amp.
 The use of very fine coils makes the stylus susceptible to electromagnetic interference.
 The main disadvantage of the turntable is that the plastic media is very fragile and decays easily unless stored very carefully.
-This is a truly rhetro music source but remains popular in none mainstream applications and is considered by some audiophile purists as the only valid source of music.
+This is a truly retro music source and is considered by some audiophile purists as the only valid source of recorded music.

 The amplifier in a domestic HiFi is reproduced twice so that two stereo channels can be dealt with.
 The various controls such as volume etc will have to act simultaneously on both channels.
 The two channels are mechanically linked but electrically separate.
-The domestic amplifier shown in the picture incorporates the selector, pre-amps, tome controls and power amplifiers in to one integrated unit.
+The domestic amplifier shown incorporates the selector, pre-amps, tone controls and power amplifiers into one integrated unit.

 The diagram shows a simple block diagram of a possible domestic HiFi amplifier.